Types of Events/Competitions

-These are in house competitions against only Matlock swimmers, the competition is run under full ASA rules and include a whole spectrum of events from 7 years and above.
+These are in house competitions run under full ASA rules and include a whole spectrum of events from 8 years and above.
 It’s a great time to gain experience, race your peers and win some medals.
 From the club championship we also give out awards for Top boy – Top Girl.
 There is a presentation evening held to celebrate results and additional yearly prized will be give out including.

 - Coaches award

 - Elaine Bowler Memorial Gala:This is arguably one of the most important events of the year for us as a whole club.
 This is a gala against other local teams to celebrate the life of Elaine Bowler (Mr Bowlers daughter) Elaine died in the most horrific circumstances and at this gala we all swim in honour of Elaine and Mr Bowler.
 Mr Bowler means a lot to this swimming club and as such, we continue to run the gala in memory for Elaine.
 We ask you with the heaviest hearts to please attend as it’s the one time we let past member’s race if they want too.
 Please keep the first Saturday in July free.
 This really is more than just a gala.
 We are a team and we will stand as a team at this gala and enjoy the spirit and love of the sport and club.

 - League Gala’s: competitions where we race other local clubs and generally gain points over a series of competitions.
 Swimmers are selected for league galas, and these selections will be made for several different reasons – such as personal best times, cut off times; some events have times swimmers have to swim below to keep the gala for novices, it creates an encouraging environment for the less experienced swimmers, swimmers can also be selected on commitment to the club, hard work and many other reasons.
 However if your names on the list it’s an honour and we want to see you there.
 We attend the following: